belle2/basf2/analysis/examples/tflat/README.md

 ## Step-by-Step Training Guide

 1. **Configuration**
-   - Create new .yaml config file in analysis/data with parameters for your training (start with the latest version as a baseline).\
+   - Create new .yaml config file in `analysis/data` with parameters for your training (start with the latest version as a baseline).\
       The name of the file will also be the uniqueIdentifier of the final weightfile.\
       The default naming scheme is 'TFlaT_{MC_version}_{light_release}' e.g. 'TFlaT_MC16rd_light_2601_hyperion'
    - Possible update 'VersionBeamBackgroundMVA' and 'VersionFakePhotonMVA' in the config file if newer versions are available.

 2. **Sample Belle II training data on the grid**
+   - Go to folder `analysis/examples/tflat` in your basf2 installation
    - Run sampler script on grid
     ```bash
     gbasf2 sampler.py -p {name} -i {collection_name} -s {basf2_release} --basf2opt='-- uniqueIdentifier {uniqueIdentifier}' -f {uniqueIdentifier}.yaml -n 3